Browser styling

 If a node has 2 styled labels, only the first (closest to top) style is applied.
 If a node does not have a label that is in the GraSS, node is used as the default.
 Same applies to relationships.

-2. Edit the downloaded file locally using your editor of choice.
+2. Edit and save the downloaded file locally using your editor of choice.

-3. Drag and drop the saved file to Neo4j Browser’s window.
+3. Use the Upload button to import the saved file to Neo4j Browser.

 The GraSS parser is open source.